strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Velociraptor/Velociraptor.md

 Now, let’s add a GUI user.

-`velociraptor-v0.5.5-1-windows-amd64.exe --config server.config.yaml user add root --role administrator`
+<pre>velociraptor-v0.72.3-windows-amd64.exe --config server.config.yaml user add root --role administrator</pre>

 When it asks for the password, please choose a password you will remember.